DanlemileZola/workflow/git/git.md

 - After using `git push -u`, future `git push` and `git pull` commands can be simplified.
 Instead of specifying the remote (`origin`) and branch each time, Git knows where to push or pull changes from by default.

 git checkout -t origin/development ????
    Now you will only have the `development` branch fetched and checked out locally, without fetching the other branches from contributors.
-Let me know if you need any more clarification!

 `fetch`VS `pull` :
      `fetch`download changes (commits, branches, tags) from the remote repository they **do not integrate them** into your working branch (on local machine).
 So it updates the local copy of the remote branches (like origin/main).